apache/camel/MIGRATION.md

 The annotation `org.apache.camel.language.SpEL` has been moved to `org.apache.camel.language.spel.SpEL` and in the `camel-spring` JAR.

+The annotation `org.apache.camel.InvokeOnHeader` and `org.apache.camel.InvokeOnHeaders` has been moved to the `org.apache.camel.spi` package.

 Rename various APIs in camel-core to fix the typo `chiper` to `cipher`.

 The classes `ReloadStrategySupport` and `FileWatcherReloadStrategy` has been removed.